arangrhie/MemPanG23/Part1_Assembly.md

 ## Assemble with Verkko
 Verkko understands what has been already done, and tries to run based on what's missing.
 For the sake of time, we will only run the last 7-consensus step, assuming all directories from 0- to 6-layout are present.
+This step takes ~30 minutes, feel free to take a break or proceed by downloading the outputs described below from https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=T2T/scratch/a_thal/Col-0/asm/.

 ```
 cd ~/day3_assembly_evaluation/Col-0/